Integrity and Accountability

 ACL sets an important threshold for a broad range of business transactions in Australia and offers a measure of the integrity of the University’s delivery of goods and services.
 The consequences of an ACL breach can be significant for the University, including investigations by regulators and hefty penalties (up to $10M).
 Potential flow-on effects include the imposition by regulators or courts of special conditions or restrictions; damages payouts to affected parties; operational disruption leading to financial losses and reputational damage.

 If you are involved in a breach of ACL, or failed to clarify representations made, you may be personally exposed to a penalty up to $500k.
-You might also be subject to disciplinary action under the University’s Enterprise Agreement; or investigation by other external agencies such as the Office for Public Integrity.
+You might also be subject to disciplinary action under the University’s Enterprise Agreement; or investigation by other external agencies such as the Independent Commissioner Against Corruption.

 ACL is reflected in other regulatory regimes that apply to the University.
 The Education Services for Overseas Students National Code 2018 requires, as a condition of accreditation, that providers ensure that all marketing and promotional material (including where such material is provided through education agents) complies with ACL.